pepe95270/use-whisper/README.md

 React Hook for OpenAI Whisper API with speech recorder, real-time transcription and silence removal built-in

-This is built directly on top of [@chengsokdara/use-whisper](https://github.com/chengsokdara/use-whisper)
+This is built directly on top of [@chengsokdara/use-whisper](https://github.com/chengsokdara/use-whisper) forked from [@albertsyh/use-whisper](https://github.com/albertsyh/use-whisper) and [@fusemateo/use-whisper](https://github.com/ardakkk/use-whisper)
+First commit was adapted from hrishioa's commit (https://github.com/albertsyh/use-whisper/pull/4/commits/4ab160291c6672427b4c08bb85ece32d59639392)

+The goal of this fork is for me to see if I acheive to stream correctly and to merge with another fork (approach with workers)

 ---